Easy tips and effective step-by-step instructions for how to clean the grease stains, sticky residue and stubborn marks on your home walls.

 Spray the cleaner at the top of the wall and work your way from side to side down the wall, catching all drips as you go.

-For any sticky marks you find on the wall simply use tea tree oil and a textured sponge/cloth (I’m using an ENJO fruit and veg cloth), the rough texture helps to pick up the glue.
+For any sticky marks you find on the wall simply use tea tree or eucalyptus oil and a textured sponge/cloth.
+I like to use this White Magic Eco Cloth as the rough texture helps to pick up the residue.

-The acidic properties in lemon juice will assist in cutting through grease and grime on walls.
-Add a good splash of lemon juice to your wall cleaning solution.
+A little lemon juice will do wonders for removing grease from your walls.
+The acidic properties in lemon juice assist in cutting through grease and grime on walls.
+Simply add a good splash of lemon juice to your wall cleaning solution and clean away!

-- Baking soda scrub recipe – 1/4 cup baking soda and 1 tablespoon water.
-Mix together to make a paste.
+- Baking soda scrub recipe – mix together 1/4 cup baking soda and 1 tablespoon water to make a paste.
+This recipe (and heaps more!) is available in this instantly downloadable DIY Homemade Cleaning Recipes eBook.

-Using a cloth dab gumption or baking soda scrub onto the dirt area, leave for a few minutes, then wash with wall cleaning spray.
+Using a cloth dab The Pink Stuff Cleaning Paste or the baking soda scrub onto the dirt area, leave for a few minutes, then wash with wall cleaning spray.